discordjs/guide/CONTRIBUTING.md

 This is VuePress' [codeblock line highlighting](https://vuepress.vuejs.org/guide/markdown.html#line-highlighting-in-code-blocks) feature.
 It's encouraged to use and preferred over diff codeblocks.

 Do note the space between `js` and `{}`.
-This is necessary to not interfere with `eslint-plugin-markdown`, in which would ignore the codeblock.
+This is necessary to not interfere with `eslint-plugin-markdown`, which would ignore the codeblock.

 ### Images and links